A guide to social work and mental health degrees and careers

 - Bachelor’s in social work (BSW) is often the entry-level degree for social workers.
 Obtaining a bachelor’s in social work allows people to perform a wide variety of social work.
 BSW degree programs exist in two formats:

-- Campus-based bachelor’s in social work degree (BSW) — These are often traditional degree programs at four-year colleges and universities.
+- Campus-based bachelor’s in social work degree (BSW) – These are often traditional degree programs at four-year colleges and universities.
 These programs require being physically present for lectures and classes.
-The coursework is designed to prepare social workers to fulfill basic job requirements and include courses in mental health, policy, and case management.
-Online social work bachelor’s degree (online BSW) — Although newer than the campus counterparts, these degrees cover the same career preparation fundamentals.
-The biggest distinction is that often online social work degree programs offer greater flexibility, allowing students to obtain a degree while handling other commitments or without having to physically relocate to attend classes.
+The coursework prepares social workers to fulfill basic job requirements and includes mental health, policy, and case management courses.
+Online social work bachelor’s degree (online BSW) – Although newer than the campus counterparts, these degrees cover the same career preparation fundamentals.
+The most significant distinction is that online social work degree programs offer greater flexibility, allowing students to obtain a degree while handling other commitments or without having to relocate to attend classes physically.

-- Campus-based social work master’s programs MSW — These programs generally follow the traditional professional school roadmap in that they are generally two-year programs and offer all of the services to get students up to speed in the field and build the network required to take the next career steps.
-Upon graduation, most MSWs will start collecting hours and field experience so that they can qualify for as a licensed clinical social worker.
+- Campus-based social work master’s programs MSW – These programs generally follow the traditional professional school roadmap.
+They are usually two-year programs and offer all the services to get students up to speed in the field and build the network required to take the next career steps.
+Upon graduation, most MSWs will collect hours and field experience to qualify as licensed clinical social workers.
 Increasingly, variations on traditional MSW programs are becoming available.
-These include part-time programs to accommodate working professionals as well as degrees that can be combined with other fields.
+These include part-time programs to accommodate working professionals and degrees that can be combined with other fields.

-- Online social work master’s programs (online MSW) — In order to meet the increasing demand for well-trained and well-qualified social workers colleges and universities are increasingly offering online MSW degree programs.
+- Online social work master’s programs (online MSW) – To meet the increasing demand for well-trained and well-qualified social workers, colleges and universities are increasingly offering online MSW degree programs.
 These programs take advantage of new learning tools, methods, and platforms to deliver world-class education that is both flexible and customized.
-As an added bonus, it means that online MSW students can earn a degree from some of the best schools in the country, while still living in and serving their own communities.
+As a bonus, it means that online MSW students can earn a degree from some of the best schools in the country while still living in and serving their communities.

-- Campus-based social work PhD and DSW programs — Like social work bachelor and master degree programs, interested students can also find campus-based PhD programs that are designed to lead students through a research-oriented curriculum.
-Campus-based PhD programs usually take four or five years, depending on the program.
+- Campus-based social work PhD and DSW programs – Like social work bachelor and master degree programs, interested students can find campus-based PhD programs designed to lead students through a research-oriented curriculum.
+Depending on the program, campus-based PhD programs usually take four or five years.

 - Online social work PhD and DSW programs — Online education is becoming more common across all domains and disciplines, and PhD programs in social work are no different.
-These programs blend a combination of synchronous and asynchronous learning, including lectures and research projects, to help students prepare for the required PhD exams.
-These programs can range in time commitment, program length and cost.
+These programs blend synchronous and asynchronous learning, including lectures and research projects, to help students prepare for the required PhD exams.
+These programs can range in time commitment, program length, and cost.

-This website is designed as a resource hub for prospective social workers as well as social workers already working in the field.
+This website is designed as a resource hub for prospective social workers and social workers already working in the field.

-One important development in the field of social work over the past several years is the availability of new dual-degree programs.
+One crucial development in social work over the past several years is the availability of new dual-degree programs.
 These programs, which combine the traditional MSW curriculum with other graduate and professional studies programs, provide students with unique opportunities for training and career preparation.
 Popular MSW dual-degrees include:

-Besides important degree overviews, you will also find other resources designed to help students make informed decisions about what kinds of careers are available to people with a social work degree.
+Besides critical degree overviews, you will also find other resources designed to help students make informed decisions about what careers are available to people with a social work degree.

-Check out our career hub and career profiles to gain some insight into what kinds of skills and training are required to land a social work job.
-In addition to the background requirements, we’ve also included important information such as job demand, project growth, and salary outlook.
+Check out our career hub and career profiles to gain insight into what skills and training are required to land a social work job.
+In addition to the background requirements, we’ve included important information such as job demand, project growth, and salary outlook.

-These are just a few social work career profiles (we are adding more all the time).
+These are just a few social work career profiles (we are always adding more).

 - School social worker